Code0x13/SubCert/README.md

 $ cd SubCert
 $ python3 subcert.py -h

-With a single host: -
+With a single host, use the -t option to specify the host: -
 $ python3 subcert.py -t example.domain.com

-With multiple hosts, create a text file with hosts on each new line, for example: -
+With multiple hosts, create a text file with hosts on each new line, and specify the file with -f, for example: -
 $ cat targets.txt
 example-1.domain.com
 example-2.domain.com